 You know you have a problem with OCD when …

-on the current vehicle conversion , the spec requires locking differentials with a air compressor of the ARB style,
+on the P38 camper conversion, the spec requires locking differentials with an air compressor of the ARB style,

 not wanting to stick the big ARB/Carling type switches in the dash panel like this